Coupling of a Nuclear Transition to a Surface Acoustic Wave: Discussion and Outlook

 \section{Discussion and Outlook}

 The results presented here demonstrate the successful dynamic modulation of \M nuclear energy levels using $97.9$ MHz surface acoustic waves.
-This ultrafast control, both in speed and in phase coherence, establishes a new regime of acoustic–nuclear coupling.
+This high frequency control, both in speed and in phase coherence, establishes a new regime of acoustic–nuclear coupling.
 Unlike lower-frequency or quasi-static piezo-driven systems, SAWs offer the advantage of continuous, propagating phase control at GHz bandwidths.
 In addition, this is achieved in a fully monolithic device, enabling scalable fabrication with the robustness and flexibility of solid-state architectures.
-Looking forward, we envision several developments of this technology: first, the couplers can be redesigned in order to couple to a broader spectrum of SAWs, allowing for arbitrary waveform drive.
-Such a device, when combined with synchrotron radiation, could enable fast, programmable modulation of nuclear transitions—extending the reach of time-domain control protocols and advanced nuclear quantum optics\cite{vagizov_coherent_2014,heeg_spectral_2017}.
-A different approach would be to couple the nuclear resonance to a surface acoustic wave resonator operated at cryogenic temperatures~\cite{schuetz_universal_2015,manenti_surface_2016,satzinger_quantum_2018,patel_surface_2024}, opening a path to quantum optomechanics experiments in the X-ray regime~\cite{liao_optomechanically_2017}.
+Looking forward, we envision several developments of this technology.
+First, SAW transducers can be engineered to allow nearly arbitrary mechanical drive, enabled by multi-harmonic excitation~\cite{stejskal_toward_2025} or by chirped designs~\cite{fall_generation_2017}.
+Combined with synchrotron radiation (with X-ray spot-sizes smaller than the SAW wavelength) such devices would allow fast, coherent programmable modulation of nuclear transitions, extending the reach of time-domain control protocols in nuclear quantum optics, including fast phase-jump and interferometric schemes~\cite{vagizov_coherent_2014,heeg_spectral_2017,gerharz_dark-fringe_2025}.
+Beyond waveform control, the broad tunability of the SAW frequency and amplitude provides a stable and precisely controllable Doppler shift of thin Mössbauer absorbers.
+This capability could significantly enhance the dynamic range of Mössbauer spectrometers, enabling high-precision spectroscopy at much higher Doppler shifts.
+A complementary direction is to couple the nuclear resonance to a surface acoustic wave resonator operated at cryogenic temperatures~\cite{schuetz_universal_2015,manenti_surface_2016,satzinger_quantum_2018,patel_surface_2024}, opening a path toward optomechanical experiments in the X-ray regime~\cite{liao_optomechanically_2017}.
+While single-phonon, single-photon strong coupling is not currently accessible with state-of-the-art SAW resonators, such devices in the quantum regime can nevertheless serve as high-fidelity, quantum-calibrated probes of the local mechanical and thermal environment governing the nuclear states of \M films.
 Finally, the ability to couple surface acoustic waves to nuclear transitions may offer a promising route for the dynamic control of nuclear clocks~\cite{shvydko_resonant_2023, tiedau_laser_2024, elwell_laser_2024}, in particular the $^{229}\mathrm{Th}$ isomeric transition which was recently observed in a $^{229}\mathrm{ThF}_4$ thin film~\cite{zhang_229thf4_2024}, potentially enabling mechanical modulation of ultra-stable, nuclear optical transitions, and establishing a new interface between solid-state mechanics and nuclear quantum metrology.